fm4tt0s/ssl-pooch/README.md

 - 1.3, made possible to use telnet for sending mail - yeah a big makeshift; I needed it since I want to deliver this solution on a docker container, so I dont need to waste much time dealing with postfix/mta/etc. Added a 'wrap' to use a configuration file.
 - 1.4, added SIGINT to timeout, I realized it was often leaving some zombies. added '-E' option for when running against single host or URL to 'Export' the endpoint certficate, spool folder set to _this_path/cert_files. created a pseudo 'retry' for whenever an endpoint is found unreachable, so the script can seek for related local cert on spool folder (_this_path/cert_files), controlable by custom var _seek_local_certs being true or false; important to mention that files should follow a specific naming pattern (more details on the manual), if that happens (endpoint unreachable and local file found), a notation as 'local' will be put on the line to indicate data is gotten from local file. changed the 'order by' functionality so it can accept up to 2 columns to order the results - like, order by a, then b.
 - 1.5, added an option to show progress when running thru a list (-P), silly but some may use it. added a signature variable so it can be used on the end of email body, also silly. removed telnet output from terminal. possibility to change HTML email style by changing _custom_html_style var. improved manual.
-- 1.6, fixed telnet mechanism for multiple rcpt addr. added a 'name' for 'email from'. changed 'export' feature to accept the arg 'c', meaning to download server cert chain in a single file or 'C' to export them in separated files.
+- 1.6, fixed telnet mechanism for multiple rcpt addr. added a 'name' for 'email from'. changed 'export' feature to accept the arg 'c', meaning to download server cert chain in a single file or 'C' to export them in separated files. added support to DER files. adder 'subject' as keyword for extra fields, yields to 'cn'.

 ## References
 - [SSL](https://www.ssl.com/)